ckeditor/ckeditor5/tests/manual/abbreviation-level-3.md

 	} );
 ```

 And an `index.html` page.
-We'll add here the `<abbr>` element - it won't work just yet, but we'll fix that in a couple of steps.
+We will add here the `<abbr>` element - it won't work just yet, but we will fix that in a couple of steps.

 ```html
 <!DOCTYPE html>